Paola62010/lotusyoga/TESTING.md

 [W3C CSS Valiation Service](http://jigsaw.w3.org/css-validator/)

 No errors ae returned.
-There is only one warning message that advises to possibly include a heading for the gallery page.
-In my opinion there is no need for a heading in this specific case as the user can clearly see they are on the gallery page from the navigation menu.
+There is only one warning message that advises to possibly include a heading to the HTML for the gallery page.
+In my opinion there is no need for a heading in this specific case as the user can clearly see they are on the gallery page from the navigation menu and no additional description is needed to introduce the pictures.

 ## User Stories Testing